baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 : ![alt text][image4]

-Image 1,3, 5 and 6 include a lot of background noise.
-It should be relative difficult to classify.
-Image 6 and Image 7 are cropped from the same image.
-Image 7 should be easier to identified given less backgroud.
+I don't think these images should be difficult to classify since they look similar to the images from the training set after being rescaled to the same size.
+Furthermore, all new images are much brighter and clear.
+For the mis-classified images, I was intended to make the 20km/h sign smaller and leave more space to the background.
+The prediction result does not surprise me.

 #### Model's predictions